maxz1985/docs/Writerside/topics/Custom-Identity-Broker-Access-To-AWS.md

 If your organization uses a SAML-compatible Identity provider, no broker is required.

 `DecodeAuthorizationMessage` API decodes additional information about the authorization status of a request.
-Does not get tokens or credentials.
+Doesn't get tokens or credentials.

 SAML2 can support roles.